snakem982/Pandora-Box/README.md

 ## Friendly Reminder
 - Because the author does not have a Windows computer, <br>the software is not fully tested on Windows. <br>If it cannot run, please replace it with other software.
 - Please be patient when starting for the first time.
+- The specific file configuration is the same as [Mihomo](https://wiki.metacubex.one/config/)
 - If you have any questions, welcome issues

 ## Why not open source?